iter8-tools/docs/docs/tutorials/integrations/kserve/canary.md

 EOF
 ```

 The `initialize` action (with strategy `canary`) configures the (Istio) service mesh to route all requests to the primary version of the application (`wisdom-0`).
-It further defines the routing policy that will be used when changes in the application resources.
+It futher defines the routing policy that will be used when changes are observed in the application resources.
 By default, this routing policy sends requests with the header `traffic` set to the value `test` to the candidate version and all remaining requests to the primary version.
 For detailed configuration options, see the [Helm chart](https://github.com/kalantar/iter8/blob/v0.15/charts/routing-actions/values.yaml).

 ## Verify routing